Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## POST products-upsert

-Update a product record if the provided reference do matches one of the product references in your account, otherwise create a new product record with the provided reference (or with a random one if no reference is provided).
+Update a product record if the provided reference does match one of the product references in your account, otherwise create a new product record with the provided reference (or with a random one if no reference is provided).

 ```javascript
 const axios = require("axios");